A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 semantic and instance segmentation

 So far, we have delved into the theoretical concepts of image processing and segmentation.
 Let’s mix things up a bit – we’ll combine learning concepts with implementing them in Python.
-I strongly believe that’s the best way to learn and remember any topic.
+I believe that’s the best way to learn and remember any topic.

 Region-based Segmentation